stefroussos/stro.co/README.md

 # Stro Portfolio
-This project was build using [NextJS](https://nextjs.org/) and Typescript.
+This project was build using [NextJS](https://nextjs.org/) with Typescript.

 ## NextJS
 * Install: `npm install`